11th March, 2020

 Big data security threats are nothing new.
 We continue to see conversations and articles surrounding IoT, Edge computing and 5G on a daily basis and current trends suggest these concepts will only become more integrated in our daily lives.
 This will inevitably create more data, requiring larger areas to store the amassed data.

-Domo have broken down the amount of generated data in to a slightly more palatable format.
-For example, so far in 2019 every minute of the day Youtube users watch 4,500,000 videos.
-In the same time frame 188,000,000 emails are being sent!
+Domo has broken down the amount of generated data into a slightly more palatable format.
+For example, so far in 2019 every minute of the day YouTube users watch 4,500,000 videos.
+In the same time frame, 188,000,000 emails are being sent!
 You’re right, this is still hard to comprehend!

 Data lakes are repositories that hold vast amounts of raw data in its native format until it is needed, assigning specific information to each new piece of data for easy retrieval at a later date.
-An on premise data lake is exactly as it sounds, a large database which is located on the organisations’ premises.
+An on-premise data lake is exactly as it sounds, a large database that is located on the organisations’ premises.

 Cloud-based solutions attempt to mitigate this.

 Cloud-based data storage clearly addresses the above issues; if you need more storage then you can pay more to have your storage limits raised, with this scalability being organised and maintained by another organisation.
 Additionally, not needing the space or maintenance for on-premises storage means that the space can be reallocated to focus on business value, such as a new team.

 Cloud-based data storage solutions are also built with availability and reliability in mind, intending to prevent service interruptions and allowing for redundancy should a server be taken offline.
 This can provide great opportunities for organisations at all levels to secure their data in a convenient and managed storage solution, reducing some of the burden from themselves

 Big data – big target

 Whilst cloud-based data storage solutions are becoming more and more popular due to the ever-growing requirement, a vast and consolidated pool of data is an inviting opportunity for cyber criminals.